daticahealth/seldon-middleman/README.md

 From a high level, Seldon is comprised of [Middleman](//middlemanapp.com) and [npm](//www.npmjs.com/).
 We manage dependencies, run the local web server and compile assets with npm.
 Everything else is driven through the Middleman config.

 Currently we are using [Contentful](contentful.com) for structured content, and parsing it with a very handy [Middleman extension](https://github.com/contentful/contentful_middleman).
 Developers run a command to pull down updated content, which populates the local `data` folder with structured Yaml data files.

+The front-end is a heavily customized build of [Zurb Foundation for Sites](foundation.zurb.com).

 ## Setup
 Because Middleman runs on ruby, you're going to want to make sure you have that setup and running at least version 2.3.x.
 The reason we need this version of ruby and not 2.0.x, which macOS ships with, is because we're using the latest version of middleman; `Middleman 4.x.x`.
 It's recommended you update Ruby with [homebrew](//brew.sh/) and not rvm.
 After you've installed Ruby with Homebrew, be sure you also have it linked `brew link ruby`.